tikoci/make.d/README.md

 Service recipes are designed to be used on the `cmd=` to keep them running in the container.
 For testing, shell job control can be used to start services temporally from `/container/shell`.
-For example, to start `mosquitto` MQTT broker, using ampersand & after make it make it run background `mk <service_recipe> &`.  `man bash`.
+For example, to start `mosquitto` MQTT broker, using ampersand & after make means run in the background: `mk <service_recipe> &`.  `man bash`.
 See `mk help-job-control` for details on shell job control.

-As more a proof-of-concept, not services in make.d will work out-of-the-box, but most were tacitly test to start.
-It is recommend to look in /app/make.d/*.mk for any services you plan to use, most have some rough commentary on status.
+As more a proof-of-concept, not services in make.d will work out-of-the-box, but most were tacitly tested to start.
+Check the code in /app/make.d/*.mk for any services you plan to use – most have some rough commentary on status and/or usage.
  _Some things may_ never _run on low mem/CPU devices - but that's not something anyone can fix_.
- And various parts are half-based, like `/app` is a git repo, but nothing use it.
-And some "receipes" just wrap `apk add`, where they should do more to move config under `/app`.
+ And various parts are half-based, like `/app` is a git repo, but nothing uses it.
+And some "recipes" only wrap `apk add`, but do not move the package's config under `/app`.

 > In some cases, services can be compiled inside the /container if needed (albeit small things),
-> with `/app/make.d/midi.mk` as example that loads needed tools to build, then
+> with `/app/make.d/midi.mk` as an example that loads tools to build, then
 > compiles [`midimonster`](https://midimonster.net) for the architecture, and finally
-> removes build tools to preseve disk space.
+> removes build tools to preserve disk space.
 Internally, this uses `apk ... -virtual ...`.
 > **More complex builds will crash most RouterOS devices**.  e.g. `mk cute-tui` (aka `mk stress-build-rust`)
-> which uses Rust's `cargo`, and `mk pocketbase` which uses `go` – both will crash a RB1100Ahx4.
+> which uses Rust's `cargo`, and `mk pocketbase` which uses `go` – both will crash a RB1100AHx4.
-> A set of "stress-*" targets are offered by `mk`, like `mk stress-everything` if that
+> A set of "stress-*" targets are offered by `mk`, like `mk stress-everything` if that's
 > what you're looking to do.